magento/devdocs/src/cloud/project/new-relic.md

 ### Configure New Relic for Starter environments

-For Starter environments, you must add the New Relic license key to the environment configuration to enable the New Relic integration.
+For Starter environments, enable the New Relic integration by adding the New Relic license key to the environment configuration.
 We recommend adding the key to the Staging and Production (master) environments and one other environment of your choice.
 Only the New Relic license key is required for configuration.
-You can find information about additional configuration options in the [New Relic reporting] topic in the _Magento User Guide_.
+You can find information about additional configuration options in the [New Relic reporting] topic in the _Magento Commerce User Guide_.

 {:.bs-callout-warning}
 Updating the environment configuration triggers a redeployment, which takes your site offline until deployment completes.
 For Production environments, we recommend completing this work during off-peak hours to avoid service disruptions.
 See [Working with variables].

-{:.procedure}
-Prerequisites
+**Prerequisites:**

 -  Log in credentials for the Magento account page, or for the New Relic account associated with your project
 -  [Admin level access]({{site.baseurl}}/cloud/project/user-admin.html) to the Starter environments to configure, or credentials to access the [Magento Admin](https://docs.magento.com/m2/ce/user_guide/system/permissions.html) for the environment.

 {:.procedure}
-To configure New Relic on a Starter environment:
+To configure New Relic for Starter environments:

 1. Find your New Relic license key from your Magento Cloud account page, or [from your New Relic account page]: